jdgsmallwood/school_timetabling/README.md

 This is a timetabling system, which can allocate students into subject at particular times, with particular teachers, in particular rooms, while respecting teacher availabilities, and minimizes clashes for students.
+This can also break classes into multiple classes if there are more students than room capacity, and maximises room usage to allow subjects that need projectors to get rooms with projectors.

 Thanks to Alex Cummaudo for help with this project as well.